isciences/exactextractr/README.md

 Although `exactextractr` is fast, it may still be slower than the command-line [`exactextract`](https://github.com/isciences/exactextract) tool.
-However, some efficiencies, such as the simultanteous processing of multiple layers in a [`RasterStack`](https://www.rdocumentation.org/packages/raster/topics/Raster-class), are only possible in `exactextractr`.
+However, some efficiencies, such as the simultaneous processing of multiple layers in a [`RasterStack`](https://www.rdocumentation.org/packages/raster/topics/Raster-class), are only possible in `exactextractr`.